Paternity leave in 2026: what fathers need to know

 It was not until 2002 for real paternity leave to be introduced.

-Then, in 2021, a real breakthrough: from July 1, 2021paternity leave is increased to 25 calendar days (or 32 days in the case of multiple births). info.gouv.fr+2Economy and Finance+2
+Then, in 2021, a major breakthrough: as of July 1, 2021, paternity leave for the birth of a child has been extended to 25 calendar days (or 32 days in the case of multiple births). info.gouv.fr+2Economy and Finance+2

-If the child is hospitalized immediately after birth, the mandatory 4 days can be extended to 30 days. Éditions Tissot
+If the child is admitted to the hospital immediately after birth, the mandatory 4-day stay may be extended up to 30 days.
+Tissot Publishing

-And the law stipulates that this leave must be taken within six months of the birth.
-French Ministry of Labor
+And the law clearly stipulates that this leave must be taken within six months of the birth.
+Department of Labor

 How are things elsewhere?
 We compared